Perineural Injection Therapy (PIT) for Pain

 What conditions may benefit from Perineural Injection Therapy?

-Headaches, migraines, post-herpetic neuralgia, fibromyalgia, neck pain, shoulder pain, elbow pain, wrist pain, hand pain, lower back pain, hip pain, knee pain, foot pain, ankle pain; tendonitis, achilles tendinopathy, osteoarthritis, bursitis, muscle strains, ligament sprains; whiplash injuries and sports injuries.
+Some conditions treated with PIT include: headaches, migraines, post-herpetic neuralgia, fibromyalgia, neck pain, shoulder pain, elbow pain, wrist pain, hand pain, lower back pain, hip pain, knee pain, foot pain, ankle pain; tendonitis, achilles tendinopathy, osteoarthritis, bursitis, muscle strains, ligament sprains; whiplash injuries and sports injuries.

 How can I learn more about PIT?